A Guide into Amazon Product Description Writing

 These scenarios don’t look good on you.

 Your product page must be complete.
 It must close the deal.
-As long as the person is there, you must convince that person to place an order if your product is indeed what he or she wanted to buy on Amazon.
+As long as the person is there, you must close that person if your product is indeed what he or she wanted to buy on Amazon.

 It is not just on Amazon, writing product descriptions for an eCommerce store is a process of getting the person to press that shopping button.

 It does not matter whether it is on social media or your website.
-Once the person is there, guide him or her through; show him or her all the critical aspects of the product.
+Once the person is there, guide him through; show him or her all the critical aspects of the product.

 Technical VS General Information